-I saw these paintings during my first visit to Erbil.
+I saw these paintings when I first traveled to Erbil back in 2015.
 However, those walls belonged to a Government building and, after taking the photo, some soldiers came from across the street and were actually quite upset.
-I said that I just wanted to take a photo of the murals and, in any case, why would those cool murals be there then.

 For your information, Kurds are not Arabs, yet, both cultures have been coexisting for a long time.

 The old Arab quarter is located in downtown and, nowadays, it is completely abandoned, in ruins, which makes it particularly interesting to walk around and feel the creepiness of the place.